 I don’t want it to end like that; only a bitter trail on my way to college.
 But what am I supposed to do?
 If she needs us to fight in order to let go, fine.

 The next day I get home later than I said I would.
 After leaving Dani I spent the night at the Alwoods so I’d be there for work this morning.
-I tuck my sunglasses up into the visor and turn off the tape deck, climb out onto the gravel driveway, all thinking of what to tell Mom and what she’ll tell Dad and hoping I’m not in for a lecture about responsibility.
+I tuck my sunglasses up into the visor and turn off the CD player, climb out onto the gravel driveway, all thinking of what to tell Mom and what she’ll tell Dad and hoping I’m not in for a lecture about responsibility.
 They’ll be happy to know Dani broke up with me because I’m going to college.

 There’s those three leaves drooping down off the maple in the front yard, fluttering even though the air’s too thick for wind, and I realize the screen door’s gaping wide open, off the hinge.
 The world all shifts an inch to the left and I out of nowhere I think, it’s wrong and will never shift back.
 Then I’m walking up the porch like walking on a loose dock, the world moving below you, sloshing around.

 Everything next is this catalogue of images and details.
 Like pictures blown up in some album: Silla first, on her knees with her hair falling long enough that the ends skim into the blood, wicking it up so the tips are pink and red.
 Mom’s brown flats and her splattered ankles, the cuff of her pants.
 Linen.
 I even notice they’re linen.
 I notice the way they wrinkled, the way the blood crusts in the crease where her knee is bent under her other leg.
 Her hand with the wedding band that’s the only jewelry she ever wears, and her neck.

 Not her face.
 Her face is gone, but I see what’s under it.
 Bone from her nose and a cheek, chunks of muscle.